IntelRealSense/librealsense/projection.md

 Knowing the intrinsic camera parameters of an images allows you to carry out two fundamental mapping operations.

 1. Projection
   * Projection takes a point from a stream's 3D coordinate space, and maps it to a 2D pixel location on that stream's images.
-It is provided by the header-only function `rs_project_point_to_pixel`.
+It is provided by the header-only function `rs_project_point_to_pixel(...)`.
 2. Deprojection
   * Deprojection takes a 2D pixel location on a stream's images, as well as a depth, specified in meters, and maps it to a 3D point location within the stream's associated 3D coordinate space.
-It is provided by the header-only function `rs_deproject_pixel_to_point`.
+It is provided by the header-only function `rs_deproject_pixel_to_point(...)`.

 Intrinsic parameters can be retrieved via a call to `rs_get_stream_intrinsics` for any stream which has been enabled with a call to `rs_enable_stream` or `rs_enable_stream_preset`.
 This is because the intrinsic parameters may be different depending on the resolution/aspect ratio of the requested images.